not-joosh/Pin-It/README.md

 - npm install valtio
 - npm install @chakra-ui/react @emotion/react @emotion/styled framer-motion
 - npm install @react-spring/parallax
+- npm install -g firebase-tools
+## Soon to Come
+- Will work on this project more soon.
+Planning to implement progress insights.
+- Just kidding, I probably won't.
+I'll do other projects :)

 ## History
 - 05/20/2023:
   - Implementing Start Quiz using multiform custom hook.
   - Finished Implemented Multiform Quiz session.
   - Adding Background music to the Homepage, Quiz Creation Page, and Quiz Session Page.
+  - Quiz results are now shown after every quiz session.
   - Started drafting UI to view quizzes.
 Working out logic to delete spcific quizzes.
   - Contemplating whether or not to allow edits to quizzes, kapoy oy.
+  - Implemented deletion of quizzes and added several modals.
+  - Starting deployment via firebase with open source code...
 - 05/19/2023:
   - Firebase was set up and linked to the project.
   - Registration and Login Popups were implemented.